 In 2005, the three leading causes of death in Canada were cancer, heart disease and stroke.
 These three causes of death were responsible for 58% of all deaths in Canada in 2005.

-This is not surprising really, but it does make one take pause and remember the importance of being in good health, getting exercise and eating well.
-Financially remember the importance of having Life Insurance as well.
+This is not surprising, really, but it does make one take a pause and remember the importance of being in good health, getting exercise and eating well.
+Financially recognize the importance of having Life Insurance as well.

 Do What You Can program starts today to help start getting electronic components OUT of the landfill sites.
-This is a good idea, since with the dawn of new TV technologies it could mean a great deal of old “tube” TV’s filling up our landfill sites with all of the interesting chemicals in them, as well.
-The program seems free (I haven’t found any statement of cost), which is great given the last time I tried to be “Green” it cost me $25 to recycle a CRT for a computer.
+This has been a good idea since the dawn of new TV technologies.
+It could mean a great deal of old “tube” TVs filling up our landfill sites with all of the exciting chemicals in them, as well.
+The program seems free (I haven’t found any cost statement), which is excellent given the last time I tried to be “Green,” it cost me $25 to recycle a CRT for a computer.

 The Tax Man Cometh

-Remember the end of this month (it’s April today, no April Fool’s jokes today) so get your taxes done and in on time.
-If you owe money, pay at the end of the month, but if you are OWED money, what are you waiting for?
-You want to loan the government your money?
-Tax time only feels like your head is in a vice for a short period of time, and then it’s over, for this year.
+Remember the end of this month (it’s April today, no April Fool’s jokes today), so get your taxes done and in on time.
+If you owe money, pay at the end of the month, but what are you waiting for if you are OWED money?
+Do you want to loan the government your money?
+Tax time only feels like your head is in a vice for a short period, and then it’s over for this year.

 No iPod/iPhone Skype in Canada (yet)

-My post yesterday was premature, I attempted to get the Skype client for my iPod and found out it is not available in Canada yet.
-This is annoying and if anyone can send me a copy of the client, I’d appreciate it, just to try things out (anything to lower my phone bills).
+My post yesterday was premature.
+I attempted to get the Skype client for my iPod and found out it is not available in Canada yet.
+This is annoying, and if anyone can send me a copy of the client, I’d appreciate it to try things out (anything to lower my phone bills).

 Q1 on Markets Ends

-Optimistically the markets closed yesterday, with an up trend which doesn’t mean we are out of the woods, only that there was some buying at the end of the Quarter.
-Could be large Mutual Funds doing some “window dressing“, or it might be the start of something good, only time will tell.
+Optimistically the markets closed yesterday, with an uptrend which doesn’t mean we are out of the woods, only that there was some buying at the end of the Quarter.
+It could be significant Mutual Funds doing some “window dressing,” or it might be the start of something good.
+Only time will tell.